eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/interfaces.rst

 2. **Collecting Data**: Users can create their own data sets to train an |aml| model.
    A drop-down menu allows the selection of one out of four musical instruments for demonstration purposes.

-3. **Data Set Overview**: Each collected image is displayed in a data set overview, where users can explore, move, or delete images in the training stack.
+3. **Data Set Browser**: Each collected image is displayed in a data set browser, where users can explore, move, or delete images in the training stack, as well as managing labels of the different classes.
    This feature is crucial for iterative training, enabling users to remove or add new labeled data to improve the |aml| algorithm as needed.

 Training
 ========

-The training page is separate from the data collection page to educate users on the various stages of the :term:`ML` life-cycle.
+The Training page is separated from the Data Collection page to educate users on the various stages of the :term:`ML` life-cycle.

-It is divided into two sections:
+It is divided in two sections:

 1. **AML Model Training Information (Left Side)**:

-   - **Training Information**: Users can set parameters such as the number of iterations.
+   - **Training Information**: Users can set parameters such as the number of iterations or the percentage of data used for each execution.

-   - **Training Visualization**: Displays the current state of training.
+   - **Training Status**: Displays the current state of training.

 2. **Comparison Model Training (Right Side)**: